Stationary Power Potential Applications

 Map of existing and approved fuel cell projects in Connecticut

 Automakers are now making plans to comply with a ZEV program, which is modeled after the California ZEV Action Plan.
-Eight (8) states have committed and signed a Memorandum of Understanding (MOU) requiring large-volume automakers to sell approximately 3.3 million ZEVs between 2018 and 2025, 1.24 million of which are defined as “ZEVs (Electric and/or Hydrogen Fuel Cells)”.
+Originally, eight (8) states committed and signed a Memorandum of Understanding (MOU) requiring large-volume automakers to sell approximately 3.3 million ZEVs between 2018 and 2025, 1.24 million of which are defined as “ZEVs (Electric and/or Hydrogen Fuel Cells)”.
 Additionally, a 2012 Preliminary Study conducted by the National Renewable Energy Laboratory (NREL) projects deployment of approximately 117,000 to 205,000 FCEVs in the Northeast region by 2025.
 Automakers have indicated that they plan to introduce hydrogen FCEVs by 2015.
 As one of the eight states that has signed this MOU, Connecticut has the potential of deploying approximately 80,000 FCEVs by 2025.
 The expected result of this deployment will be high efficiency vehicles that require less fuel and produce very low or zero tailpipe emissions.

 Light/Medium Duty Vehicle Fleets

 There are over 11,725 passenger fleet vehicles classified as non-leasing or company owned vehicles in Connecticut.
 Passenger vehicles at transportation hubs for fleets are good candidates for hydrogen fueling and the use of FCEVs because they mostly operate on fixed routes or within fixed districts and are fueled from a centralized station.
-As illustrated in the “Connecticut Market Potential for Hydrogen and Fuel Cell Transportation Applications 2017,” clusters of fleet vehicles in Connecticut are located primarily in the Hartford, New Haven, Wallingford, and Stamford areas.
+As illustrated in the “Connecticut Market Potential for Hydrogen and Fuel Cell Transportation Applications 2017,” clusters of fleet vehicles in Connecticut are located primarily in the Hartford, New Haven, Wallingford, and Stamford areas. (see Fuel Cell Electric Vehicles: A Business Case for Clean Transportation in Connecticut)

 Fuel cells can be used to power a variety of portable devices, from handheld electronics such as cell phones and radios to larger equipment such as portable generators.
 Other potential applications include laptop computers, personal digital assistants (PDAs), and handheld video cameras-almost any application that has traditionally used batteries.
 These fuel cells have the potential to last more than three times as long as batteries between refueling.
 In addition to these smaller applications, fuel cells can be used in portable generators, such as those used to provide electricity for portable equipment.